 The District adopted an operating budget for its General Fund for the fiscal year ended December 31, 2021.
-The budget for this fund is adopted on the modified accrual basis of accounting consistent with GAAP.
+The budget for this fund is adopted on the modified accrual basis of accounting consistent with generally accepted accounting principles (GAAP).
 The District follows these procedures in establishing the budgetary data reflected in these financial statements:

-- 1. The Fire Chief prepares the proposed budgets and submits them to the Board for their review no later than fifteen days prior to the beginning of each fiscal year. - 2.
+- 1. A designated Board Member prepares a proposed budget and submits it to the Board of Commissioners no later than fifteen days prior to the beginning of each fiscal year. - 2.
 A summary of the proposed budget is published and the public notified that the proposed budget is available for public inspection.
 At the same time, a public hearing is called. - 3.
-A public hearing is held on the proposed budget at least ten days after publication of the call for the hearing.
-The public hearing was held on December 8, 2020. - 4.
+A public hearing is held on the proposed budget at least ten days after publication of the call for the hearing. - 4.
 Once a public hearing is held and all of the action necessary to finalize and implement the budget is completed, the budget is adopted through the passage of a resolution prior to the commencement of the fiscal year for which the budget is adopted.
-The budget was adopted on December 8, 2020.

-The adopted budget constitutes the authority of the Fire Chief to incur liabilities and authorize expenditures from the respective budgeted funds.
+The adopted budget constitutes the authority of the District to incur liabilities and authorize expenditures from the respective budgeted funds.
 Additionally, certain expenditures are approved monthly by the Board before payment.